Degree Requirements and Satisfactory Progress

 Undergraduate students are required to complete the School’s degree requirements and graduate in eight academic terms.
 Full-time undergraduate registration is defined as at least 12 semester credits per term.
 However, in order to complete the degree, students must be averaging 16 points per term.
 Students may not register for point loads greater than 21 points per term without approval from the Committee on Academic Standing.

 To be eligible to receive the Bachelor of Science degree, a student must complete the courses prescribed in a faculty-approved major/program (or faculty-authorized substitutions) and achieve a minimum cumulative gradepoint average (GPA) of 2.0.
 Although the minimum number of academic credits is 128 for the B.S. degree, some programs of the School require a greater number of credits in order to complete all the requirements.
 Undergraduate engineering degrees are awarded only to students who have completed at least 60 points of coursework at Columbia.
-No credit is earned for duplicate courses, including courses that are taken pass/fail and the final grade is a P, with the exception of two non-technical electives at the 3000-level or above, as noted below.
+No credit is earned for duplicate courses or for courses that are taken pass/fail and the final grade is a P, with the exception of two non-technical electives at the 3000-level or above, as noted below.

-Undergraduates in the programs accredited by the Engineering Accreditation Commission of ABET (biomedical engineering, chemical engineering, civil engineering, Earth and environmental engineering, electrical engineering, and mechanical engineering) satisfy ABET requirements by taking the courses in prescribed programs, which have been designed by the departments so as to meet the ABET criteria.
+Undergraduates in the programs accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org (Biomedical Engineering, Chemical Engineering, Civil Engineering, Earth and Environmental Engineering, Electrical Engineering, and Mechanical Engineering) satisfy ABET requirements by taking the courses in prescribed programs, which have been designed by the departments so as to meet the ABET criteria.

 Students are expected to attend their classes and laboratory periods.
 Instructors may consider attendance in assessing a student’s performance and may require a certain level of attendance for passing a course.

 Graduate students are required to complete the School’s degree requirements as outlined in The Graduate Programs.
 Full-time graduate registration is defined as at least 12 credits per term.
-M.S. students may not register for point loads greater than 21 credits per term.
+A typical course load is 12-15 credits per term, not including the last term.